 - Deadline: Within 30 days of creation/satisfaction of the charge

-- Striking of the company off the register of ROC
+- Striking off the company by the ROC

 Recent Posts